openreachtech/eslint-inspector/README.md

 ## Test Case

-* A test case for Jest as follows:
+* A test case for Jest is as follows:

   ```javascript
   const {